rhammond-beep/argo-cd-playing/README.md

 Can think of ArgoCD as an extension of hte k8s API:
     - Uses existing k8s functionality
     - This enables much greater Visibility of the cluster.

+### Multi-cluster setup with ArgoCD (Our Setup)

+So we have a dedicated ArgoCD cluster which is in charge and responsible for provisioning to the other clusters.